iliabylich/iliabylich.github.io/_posts/2021-12-28-writing-bindings-upside-down.markdown

 Rust standard library is compiled directly to object files, but our code is `LLVM IR bitcode`. **This way we can get zero-cost bindings defined externally**.

-Of course, it's not gonna work with Ruby or NodeJS, both of them have a giant `libruby.so` (or `libnode.so`) that defines all functions and constants that your extension relies on.
+Of course, it's not gonna work with Ruby or Node.js, both of them have a giant `libruby.so` (or `libnode.so`) that defines all functions and constants that your extension relies on.
 The extension itself is compiled with `-Wl,-undefined,dynamic_lookup` and symbol lookup is performed at runtime.
-I feel like technically it's possible, the entire Ruby/NodeJS runtime could be compiled to a static `libruby.a`/`libnode.a` that defines all VM objects as external (because that's a singleton that we need to hook into), but all functions can provide their implementation (of course, in LLVM IR format), and so they can be inlined into our bindings implementation.
+I feel like technically it's possible, the entire Ruby/Node.js runtime could be compiled to a static `libruby.a`/`libnode.a` that defines all VM objects as external (because that's a singleton that we need to hook into), but all functions can provide their implementation (of course, in LLVM IR format), and so they can be inlined into our bindings implementation.
 I haven't experimented with it yet, and honestly I'm not going to :) If you know anything about existing discussions around it, please, ping me on Twitter.

 ## The whole picture, again

-Demo repo is available [here](https://github.com/iliabylich/writing-bindings-upside-down)
+Demo repository is available [here](https://github.com/iliabylich/writing-bindings-upside-down)

 To sum up: